ibm-cloud-docs/cis/origin.md

 1. Optionally, configure your SSL certificate to use Server Name Indication (SNI) if you have multiple sites using SSL bound to the same IP address.
 Select the **Require Server Name Indication** box.
 1. Your website is now configured to accept secure connections.

+### Certificate chains
+{: #certificate-chains}

+In some cases, origin web servers require the upload of the certificate chain.
+Use these links to download either an [ECC](https://developers.cloudflare.com/ssl/static/origin_ca_ecc_root.pem){: external} or an [RSA](https://developers.cloudflare.com/ssl/static/origin_ca_rsa_root.pem){: external} version, and then upload the certificate chain to your origin web server.

 ## Revoking an origin certificate
 {: #cis-origin-certificates-revoke}